Igalia/ref-cpp/README.md

-What you can do is maintain a side table on the JavaScript side associating JavaScript objects used by WebAssembly with small integer identifiers (`i32` values), along with a refcount.
+What you can do is maintain a side table on the JavaScript side associating JavaScript objects used by WebAssembly with small integer identifiers (`i32` values).
 Then a C++ function that takes a JavaScript object as an argument can take it as an `i32` index into that side table.
-When C++ is finished with a JS value, it decreases its refcount, and when the refcount drops to zero, it is removed from the side table.
+When C++ is finished with a JS value, it calls into JavaScript to let it know that the side table entry can be re-used.

 To be concrete, here is a minimal implementation of the side table, with WebAssembly as it exists today: